Skip to main content

 You can change these settings for individual interfaces on the NetworkInterfaces tab.

-Enable redirection to HTTPS
+Enable redirect to HTTPS

 Redirect all HTTP connection attempts to HTTPS.